 When the ‘competition’ is the latest superhero movie or hit mobile game, the teaching & training profession has its work cut out, to design and deliver knowledge in a manner that at least captures learners’ attention (for those 8 seconds anyway), and more importantly, effect the learning.

 We’re talking about NANO learning: bite-sized, digestible, on-demand learning.

 2 quick points:

-Nano Learning is a PEDAGOGICAL FRAMEWORK where we work through the entire content base and think hard how to package it into bite-sized, interactive modules that best help the learner understand and absorb the content and learning points.
+Nano Learning is a PEDAGOGICAL FRAMEWORK where we work through the entire content base and think hard about how to package it into bite-sized, interactive modules that best help the learner understand and absorb the content and learning points.

-We’ll talk more about the science and pedagogical aspects in a subsequent post, but first let’s think about how we can operationalise Interactive Nano Learning for our organisations.
+We’ll talk more about the science and pedagogical aspects in a subsequent post, but first, let’s think about how we can operationalise Interactive Nano Learning for our organisations.

 How do we start?

 So, what does an organisation’s Learning & Development team need to do, to put this into practice?

 - Start Small (pun intended) — Rather than propose an institution-wide overhaul, start by securing the support of a small group of stakeholders, and use it to get corporate leaders’ buy-in.